AshiSengar/ai-agent-systems-suite/README.md

 ## 📌 Overview

-This project is a modular Node.js-based AI agent system built using two starter frameworks:
+This project is a modular Node.js-based system that demonstrates a simple AI-agent style workflow using planning, execution, and memory handling.

+It is built using two starter components:

 - Starter 1: OpenClaw (Execution Layer)
-- Starter 2: Hermes (Planning & Orchestration Layer)
+- Starter 2: Hermes (Planning Layer)

-The system demonstrates a structured agent workflow where tasks are planned, executed, and stored with contextual memory.
+The system follows a structured pipeline where input is processed, broken into steps, executed, and stored with context.

 ---

 ## 🧠 System Architecture

-### 🔵 Starter 2 — Hermes (Planner / Brain Layer)
+### 🔵 Starter 2 — Hermes (Planner Layer)
-- Handles task understanding and breakdown
+- Handles input interpretation and planning
-- Creates structured execution plans
+- Breaks tasks into structured steps
-- Acts as the decision-making layer of the system
+- Coordinates overall workflow logic

 ### 🟢 Starter 1 — OpenClaw (Execution Layer)
-- Executes planned instructions
+- Executes logic defined by planner
-- Runs defined skill-based logic
+- Runs modular skill-based functions
-- Produces final output
+- Returns processed output

 ---